 - Fill out your baby book

-- Print your baby’s photos and pictures from your pregnancy and create a scrapbook or timeline poster detailing all the time you spent together during your baby’s life in the womb and after his/her birth.
+- Print your baby’s photos and pictures from your pregnancy and create a scrapbook or timeline poster detailing all the time you spent together during your baby’s life in the womb and after their birth.
 (Note: there are organizations like that will retouch your baby’s photos for free – see Heartprints, AngelPics)

 - Get birth announcements printed and send them to your loved ones, or post a digital version online along with your birth story

-h in your baby’s honor.
+- Plant a tree/bush in your baby’s honor.
 If possible, choose one that will flower/bloom around your baby’s birthday

 - Hire a portrait artist to paint/draw a portrait of your baby, perhaps smiling and looking up at you